GameTilDead/ClickerLeague/README.md

 **Clicker League** is a game inspired by QP2's mod selection screen, but more directly by Zenith Clicker.
 It essentially recreates TETR.IO's Tetra League with Zenith Clicker's mechanics and [other stuff I came up with at 3:30 one night in the tetrio discord](https://discord.com/channels/673303546107658242/1345623182513541174/1359432208871325697).
 Much is shared between the three games, but this is a derivative of a fangame of a mechanic within one part of a single modern Tetris game.
 Some familiarity has to be maintained, obviously.

-Powered by Phaser/Python ~~because I didn't know Lua until seeing and writing ZC code lol~~
+Powered by Phaser/Python (but also JS bc I learned a bit of that too) ~~because I didn't know Lua until seeing and writing ZC code lol~~

 ## Credits
 GameTilDead - Lead Producer